-The assumptions used in the ICA must be consistent with those used in the Run-Off Closure Plan (ROCP)
+The assumptions used in the ICA must be consistent with those used in the Syndicate Business Forecast (SBF).

-It is essential that the assumptions used in the ICA are consistent with those used in the ROCP.
-The pro-forma requires agents to identify the ROCP submission on which the ICA is based.
-Agents are also encouraged to consider changes to material assumptions likely to be made in the 2007 ROCP when preparing the ICA submission, in order to avoid the need for resubmission following submission of the ROCP.
+It is essential that the assumptions used in the ICA are consistent with those used in the SBF.
+The pro-forma requires agents to identify the SBF submission on which the ICA is based.